 - By attending society working long days and weekends.
 These offer you the opportunity to put your gardening and DIY skills to use and to learn conservation and habitat management skills.

 Help out with wildlife surveys, habitat management and bird ringing activities.
 As a member of Flat Holm Society you can learn the skills involved with carrying out wildlife surveys on the island, maintaining and managing habitat for flora and fauna and help out with the various bird ringing activities including the annual gull ringing exercise.
 It is great experience for anyone wishing to pursue a career in or for anyone who has a personal interest in ecology, environmental management or conservation.

 - Do you have good DIY skills?
 Are you a qualified plumber, electrician, carpenter, builder or plasterer?
 If so as a society member you could volunteer your time on specific island projects.
-Current projects that you could work on include the renovation of the Fog Horn Station cottage, the restoration of the lighthouse compound walls and the re-plumbing of the volunteer accommodation building, Driftwood.

 - Become a member of the committee and help in the general running of the society.